YanMinge/Smoothieware_for_STM32/README.md

 1. Multi-chip platform support using the latest mbed-os source code.
 2. Isolate the main code of Smoothieware from the hardware.
-3. Implement the function support for STM32F407
+3. Implement the function support for STM32F407.
-4. Simplify the difficulty of chip transplantation
+4. Simplify the code porting.

 # Current Progress #